knpuniversity/oauth/knpu/coop.rst

 First, let's take a quick look at the COOP site.
 You can see the application by going to `http://coop.apps.knpuniversity.com`_.
 It's pretty simple and
-awesome: we can create an account, and then start controlling things on our farm.
-For most people, this is all they need: a website where you can login and start commanding your farm from the distance.
+awesome: we can create an account in order to start controlling things on our farm.
+For most people, this is all they need: a website where you can login and start commanding your farm from a distance.
 Never again will you forget to feed the chickens!

 COOP also has an API.
 It's simple, consisting of a few POST endpoints.
-To use it, you need to pass an access token in the API request.
-Exactly how this is sent depends on the API, but the most common method for API's that support OAuth is to send it via an Authorization Bearer header.
+To use it, you need to include an access token in the API request.
+Exactly how this is done depends on the API, but the most common method for APIs that support OAuth is to send it via an Authorization Bearer header.

 .. code-block:: text